learnlatex/learnlatex.github.io/en/lesson-12.md

 Whilst it is possible to insert citations into a LaTeX document without any packages loaded, this is rather limited.
-Instead, we will use the `natbib` package, which allows us to create differing types of citation and has a lot of styles available.
+Instead, we will use the `natbib` package, which allows us to create different types of citation and has a lot of styles available.

 The basic structure of our input is.